ubernostrum/django-flashpolicies/docs/index.rst

 django-flashpolicies |version|
 ==============================

-This application enables simple manamgement of Flash cross-domain policies, which are required for Flash content to access information across domains) for `Django <http://www.djangoproject.com/>`_-powered sites.
+This application enables simple management of Flash cross-domain policies, which are required for Flash content to access information across domains) for `Django <http://www.djangoproject.com/>`_-powered sites.
 Cross-domain policies are represented by an XML file format,